BernardoAguayoOrtega/message-application/README.md

 # message-application
-A react application that allow two different clients to have real time chat, connect with firebase.
+A react application that allow two different clients to have real time chat, connect with firebase

 ## How te see it?